-Major Changes Description Release Date New Mechanical Turk HITLayout New for this release is the ability to create a HITLayout in the Amazon Mechanical Turk Requester UI that can be used with the Mechanical Turk API.
+Major Changes Description Release Date New QualificationRequirement Comparators The following new comparators were added to the QualificationRequirement data structure: DoesNotExist, In, and NotIn.
+For more information about these new comparators, see QualificationRequirement in the Amazon Mechanical Turk API Reference.
+July 17, 2014 New Mechanical Turk HITLayout New for this release is the ability to create a HITLayout in the Amazon Mechanical Turk Requester UI that can be used with the Mechanical Turk API.
 A HITLayout is a reusable template used to provide Human Intelligence Task (HIT) question data for CreateHIT.
 For more information, see HITLayout.
-2012-03-29 Mechanical Turk Review Policies Amazon Mechanical Turk has added Review Policies that you can use to evaluate Worker submissions against a defined set of criteria.
+March 29, 2012 Mechanical Turk Review Policies Amazon Mechanical Turk has added Review Policies that you can use to evaluate Worker submissions against a defined set of criteria.
 For more information, see Review Policies.
-2011-12-01 Mechanical Turk Masters Qualifications Amazon Mechanical Turk has added two new Mechanical Turk Masters Qualification types: Categorization Masters and Photo Moderation Masters.
+December 1, 2011 Mechanical Turk Masters Qualifications Amazon Mechanical Turk has added two new Mechanical Turk Masters Qualification types: Categorization Masters and Photo Moderation Masters.
 The new Mechanical Turk Masters role is established for an elite group of Workers who have demonstrated accuracy on specific types of HITs on the Mechanical Turk marketplace.
 For more information, see QualificationRequirement.
+June 22, 2011

-2011-06-22 Technical documents reorganized The API reference and the command line tool reference have been split out of the Amazon Mechanical Turk Developer Guide.
+Major Changes Description Release Date Technical documents reorganized The API reference and the command line tool reference have been split out of the Amazon Mechanical Turk Developer Guide.
 Now, on the documentation landing page, Amazon Mechanical Turk Documentation you can select the document you want to view.
 When viewing the documents online, the links in one document will take you, when appropriate, to one of the other guides.
-2009-09-16
+September 16, 2009